joedanz/cf-project-tracker/install/README.txt

 you've placed the application - also with no trailing slash.

 You also need to install the database tables (scripts are included).
-The scripts add a record for the admin user and 2 entries for default settings.
+The scripts add an admin and a guest user, plus 2 entries for default settings.
 You can name your database whatever you'd like but make sure to match the settings in the config files.